saisudheerp/Aps_portfolio/README.md

 ### 14. Healthcare Facility Routing Optimization

-This usecase is to optimize the routing of healthcare professionals within hospital facilities to minimize travel time and maximize patient care.
+This use case is to optimize the routing of healthcare professionals within hospital facilities to minimize travel time and maximize patient care.
 The best approach would be using a Shortest Path algorithm like Dijkstra's Algorithm, which computes the most efficient routes based on dynamic factors such as patient locations and emergency situations.
 Time Complexity is O(n^2) and space complexity is O(n).
 Here is my code for [Dijkstra's Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/dijkstras.c) in facility routing.

 ### 15. Patient Discharge Planning